Nilani Ratnayake

-Nilani Ratnayake also spelt as Nilani Rathnayake or Nilani Rathnayaka (born 8 August 1990) is a Sri Lankan steeplechaser.
+Nilani Ratnayake (born 8 August 1990), also spelt as Nilani Rathnayake or Nilani Rathnayaka, is a Sri Lankan steeplechaser.
 She is the first and only Sri Lankan female steeplechase runner ever in history to have completed running the 3000 meters steeplechase in less than under 10 minutes.
 She is currently attached with the Sri Lanka Army.

 Career

 She claimed her maiden national title at the 2013 National Athletic Championships.
 She also then broke the national record in women's steeplechase discipline at the 2013 National Championship.
 However the national record was eventually surpassed by Eranga Dulakshi in 2014 when Dulakshi claimed the 2014 Sri Lanka Athletic Championship which was also the only time Nilani couldn't win the title.

 She has notably improved upon the national record in women's steeplechase event at least on four occasions since 2015.
 She won National Athletic Championships in the discipline of steeplechase nine times (2013, 2015, 2016, 2017, 2018, 2019, 2020, 2021 and 2022) and the only time she missed out on winning the national title between the time frame 2013 and 2022 was in 2014.
 She maintained her unbeaten streak at National Athletic Championship from 2015 to 2022 winning the national titles on eight consecutive occasions.

 She achieved running steeplechase event in less than 10 minutes for the first time way back in 2018 with a timing of 9:46.76 seconds when she went onto claim the 2018 Athletic National Championships.
 She also represented Sri Lanka at the 2018 Asian Games and it also marked her debut appearance at the Asian Games.
 During the 2018 Asian Games, she finished sixth with a timing of 9:54.65 seconds in the women's 3000 metres final.

 One of her top notch performances came at the 2019 Asian Athletics Championships in Doha when she nearly put up a medal winning performance after securing a berth in the women's 3000m steeplechase final.
 However, she failed to claim the medal after tumbling at the final barrier and managed to finish only outside the stadium.